Ovations, heartbreaks and a curveball mark the start of Hollywood Week on 'American Idol'

 "I feel like God has given me a second chance to do what I do, and I'm so grateful to be here.
 I was born for this," he said.

-The singer from Douglas, Georgia explained that he had moved back home from Hollywood after his mom suffered a strong.
+The singer from Douglas, Georgia explained that he had moved back home from Hollywood after his mom suffered a stroke.

 He advanced to the Duets round on Monday night on ABC.